-What kind of underpinning methods are available?
+What kind of underpinning

-Underpinning is the method that we use to fix sinking foundations and other foundations issues most commonly here at Bay Area Underpinning.
-This foundation repair solution involves supporting sinking or settling concrete slabs from underneath in order to lift and stabilize the structure above.
+Underpinning is the method we use to fix sinking foundations and other foundation issues here at Bay Area Underpinning.
+This foundation repair solution involves supporting sinking or settling concrete slabs underneath to lift and stabilize the structure above.

 Methods of Underpinning

 Listed below are some of the most common different types of underpinning used to raise and repair homes.